microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 ## Start Your Journey

+**Join our private [Cloud Security Community](https://aka.ms/PrSecCom) where you can sign-up to make a difference in helping us shape our products together.**

  Stay connected with our [Security Community ](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/join-our-security-community/ba-p/927888), your peers, find guidance and resources, view technical and roadmap related questions, and more.

 * [Microsoft Sentinel Blog](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/bg-p/MicrosoftSentinelBlog)